 Indian Polity / Directive Principles

-The significance and importance of Directive Principles of State Policy (DPSP) in Indian Constitution
+The importance of Directive Principles of State Policy (DPSP) in Indian Constitution

 is to set up a welfare state or a socialistic pattern of society.
-The directive principles are also known as non-justiciable rights.
-The directives aim at the
+The directive principles are also known as non-justiciable rights as they are non-binding in nature.
+They aim at the community well being.
+They contain the socio-economic philosophy of the Constitution.
+The directive principles of state policy are taken from the Irish Constitution.

 Features of Directive Principles of State Policy

-The features of directive principles of state policy include
+The features of directive principles of state policy are

 List of Directive Principles of State Policy